3b1b-sh/Deep_learning_Dynamic_MRI_Reconstruction/README.md

-# Deep learning Dynamic MRI Reconstruction（ShanghaiTech BME1312 24 spring project1)
+# Deep learning Dynamic MRI Reconstruction

+ShanghaiTech BME1312 24 spring project1

 **If you think the project is inspirational or interesting, please give it a star.**